 This business course teaches students practical methods for advertising and improving customer relations between a hotel and potential guests.
 Topics of discussion including setting room prices, promoting hotel services and satisfying customers.

 According to the U.S. Bureau of Labor Statistics (BLS), an online associate's degree in resort management can lead to a career as a resort desk clerk or a lodging manager (www.bls.gov).
 However, some employers may prefer to hire individuals with a bachelor's degree.
-The BLS states that demand for lodging managers is expected to grow by eight percent between 2014 and 2024, which is as fast as average.
-The median annual salary for lodging managers was $49,720 in 2015 and the median for hotel desk clerks was $21,040.
+The BLS states that demand for lodging managers is expected to grow by only one percent between 2018 and 2028, which is little or no change.
+The median annual salary for lodging managers was $53,390 in 2018 and the median for hotel desk clerks was $23,700.

-According to the BLS, food service managers in the travel accommodations industry made a median annual salary of $62,570 in 2015.
-Resort desk clerks had a reported median hourly rate of $10.11 in 2015.
-Between 2014 and 2024, the demand for food service managers was expected to grow by 5 percent, which is much slower than the anticipated average growth for all occupations.
+According to the BLS, food service managers in the travel accommodations industry made a mean annual salary of $69,830 in 2018.
+Resort desk clerks had a reported median hourly rate of $11.39 in 2018.
+Between 2018 and 2028, the demand for food service managers is expected to grow by 11 percent, which is much faster than the average for all occupations.

 Resort management degrees aren't commonly available through online study, but students can find online associate's and bachelor's degree programs in hotel, restaurant or hospitality management.
 These programs are available fully online, with no residencies; however, internships are required.